 \section{Introduction}

-In many applied fields—including environmental sciences, finance, and insurance—it is essential to assess the risk of extreme events beyond those observed in historical data, with the goal to assess future catastrophes (e.g., a global financial crisis or large monetary losses due to natural hazards).
-The aim is ultimately to disclose the uncertainty about such extreme events to decision makers in order to carefully plan mitigation strategies.
-A key challenge arises when extrapolating beyond the range of $N$ available observations, since the probabilities of interest ($p$) are often smaller than $1/N$, meaning that none of the observed data exceed the target event.
-This makes direct estimation impossible.
+In many applied fields—including environmental sciences, finance, and actuarial sciences—it is essential to assess the risk of extreme events beyond those observed in historical data, with the goal to anticipate the magnitude of hypothetical future catastrophes (e.g., a global financial crisis or large monetary losses due to natural hazards).
+The aim is to disclose the uncertainty surrounding such extreme events to decision makers in order to carefully plan mitigation strategies.
+A key challenge arises when extrapolating beyond the range of $N$ available observations, by computing for example quantiles whose probability ($p$) is smaller than $1/N$, meaning that the largest data observation is not expected to exceed the target event on average.
+This makes direct empirical estimation impossible.
 Extreme Value Theory (EVT) addresses this problem by providing a rigorous probabilistic framework and statistical methodology for modeling and extrapolating extreme events.
 For accessible introductions, see, for instance, \citet{beirlant2004}, \citet{de2006}, and \citet{falk2010}.

 In the univariate case, the theory and practice is mature with a significant number of packages available on the Comprehensive \proglang{R} Archive Network (CRAN), forming an extensive set of tools.
-Examples include \pkg{ismev} \citep{ismev}, \pkg{evd} \cite{Stephenson2002}, \pkg{evdbayes} \citep{evdbayes}, \pkg{extRemes} \citep{extRemes} and \pkg{ExtremeRisks} \citep{extremerisks} to name a few.
+Examples include \pkg{ismev} \citep{ismev}, \pkg{evd} \cite{Stephenson2002}, \pkg{revdbayes} \citep{revdbayes}, \pkg{extRemes} \citep{extRemes} and \pkg{ExtremeRisks} \citep{extremerisks} to name a few.
 In practice, extreme events rarely involve a single variable.
-Multiple factors are typically observed simultaneously—for example, rainfall, temperature, and wind measured across different locations within a region can jointly drive economic losses from adverse weather.
+Multiple factors are typically observed simultaneously: for example, rainfall, temperature, and wind measured across different locations within a region can jointly drive economic losses from adverse weather.
 Similarly, high pollution levels often result from the combined effect of several pollutants exceeding safety thresholds.